Manu343726/Manu343726.github.io/_posts/2014-10-19-i-hate-the-switch-statement.md

 ### Simple value --> code mapping

 This task, this simple task, is exactly what the `switch` statement is supposed to do.
-But the community knows the issues of the `switch` explained above, so using a map (Or even a lookup table) instead of a `switch` have become a good practice in our guidelines:
+But the community knows the issues of the `switch` explained above, so using a map (Or even a lookup table) instead of a `switch` has become a good practice in our guidelines:

 {% highlight cpp %}
 void dispatch_event(const Event& e)